 Imagine the scenario: your colleague in the classroom next to you has been noticeably quieter recently.
 They have stopped going to the staff room for lunch, isolating themselves in their classroom and often working late into the evening.
 Far from being the positive and funny colleague that you are used to, they have become withdrawn, irritable and anti-social.
 As you pass their classroom one evening on your way home, you pause to ask them how they are and they admit they are struggling and feeling very low.
-If you were in this situation, what could you do to support them?
+If you spotted these signs of poor mental health, what could you do?

 Don’t minimise their concerns